paulroho/gatsby-plugin-open-graph-images/README.md

 };
 ```

-You can than simply include your open-graph image within your page.
+You can then simply include your open-graph image within your page.
 For example by using [react-helmet](https://github.com/nfl/react-helmet):

 ```jsx
 <Helmet>